bengthedberg/bengthedberg.github.io/_posts/2019-12-02-requirements-to-use-cases.markdown

 So, we have extracted the use cases and entered them into our backlog.

-In order to identify the core use cases that affect the architecture of our application, we need to work out their dependency first.
+**In order to identify the core use cases that affect the design of our application, we need to work out their dependency first.**

 For example, we cannot unfollow an organiser without following them first.